hellbellies/kayday-obsidian/README.md

 -   clone this repo into `<vault_repository>/.obsidian/plugins`
 -   navigate into the repo and run `pnpm build`
 -   then activate it in Obsidian

+Alternatively you can install the BRAT plugin and install a release of Kayday using its Github address: `https://github.com/hellbellies/kayday-obsidian`